 XXI.
-POLITICAL ACTIVITY (HATCH ACT)
+POLITICAL ACTIVITY (HATCH ACT) (applies to subrecipients as well as States)

 The State will comply with provisions of the Hatch Act (5 U.S.C.
 1501-1508), which limits the political activities of employees whose principal employment activities are funded in whole or in part with Federal funds.